-The Alternative Spring Break (ASB) program kicked off in 1998 with 12 students and has been growing every year since.
-In 2012, nearly 130 students participated in ten trips at various sites across the United States.
+The Alternative Spring Break (ASB) program began in 2000 with 12 students who engaged in meaningful service during their spring break week.
+In 2013, over 140 students participated in twelve trips at various sites across the United States.

 ENST 310 Civilian Conservation Corps (CCC) Alternative Spring Break